rsuite/rsuite/docs/pages/components/table/en-US/index.md

 <!--{include:`word-wrap.md`}-->

-> ⚠️ We do not recommend using it with `wordWrap` and `virtualized`, because `virtualized` only achieves the best performance with a fixed line height.
+> ⚠️ We do not recommend using `wordWrap` with `virtualized`, because `virtualized` only achieves the best performance with a fixed line height.
 You can use the `fullText` property to solve the problem of not displaying the full text.

 ### Affix header & scrollbar